pyepics/epicsapps/doc/pvlogger.rst

 event will be shown at the top, with the previous selected events below that.
 Clicking the "Clear Events" button on the plot window will clear the table.

+For PVs that are Epics Motors several fields besides the main Drive Value (see :ref:`pvlogger_motor_data`) will be logged.
+These other values are not expected to change very often, and so will be displayed are Events for the Motor Drive PV.

+In addition to showing showing Events for each PV in a single table so that selected events can be placed on a plot, you can also use the date and time entries at the bottom of the main viewing panel to create a single table showing all events for a set of PVs for a selected time range.